-From Monday 3 September 2018 The Courtauld Gallery will temporarily close for a major transformation project, Courtauld Connects, which will restore the historic building, improve access and create a dedicated Learning Centre for schools, families and community groups.
+The Courtauld Gallery is temporarily closed for a major transformation project, Courtauld Connects, which will restore the historic building, improve access and create a dedicated Learning Centre for schools, families and community groups.

-During the renovation our Learning Programme will continue to work with secondary school children through a lively outreach programme of workshops, delivered directly in schools and sixth form colleges.
-These workshops will explore a combination of art history and practical art-based approaches.
+During the renovation, we continue to deliver a lively outreach programme of workshops, delivered directly in schools.
+These workshops explore a combination of art history and practical art-based approaches.

 Our workshops are: